 Kia Ora! (that’s “hello” in Maori)

 We were in New Zealand or as the Maori people call it, Aotearoa (the land of the long white cloud).
 Hubby and I had already spent a couple of weeks driving across North Island.
-We had enjoyed the relaxed city vibe of Auckland, the geysers of Rotorua, the glow-caves of Waitomo and the rich, Maori history of Wellington.
+We had enjoyed the relaxed city vibe of Auckland, the geysers of Rotorua, the glowworm caves of Waitomo and of course, the extremely scenic drive through North Island.

-We took the Interslander ferry that morning from Wellington to Picton, South Island and were on our way to Christchurch.
+From Wellington, we took the Interslander ferry that morning to Picton, South Island and were on our way to Christchurch.
 En route, we drove into an idyllic, romantic town called Kaikoura.

 As we approached Kaikoura on State Highway 1, to our left was the expansive Pacific Ocean with its myriad shades of blue.
 On our right, the imposing snow-capped Kaikoura mountains.
 We pulled over to enjoy the spectacular natural beauty for a few minutes.